-4.1.5.
+4.5.
 GPS Antenna Power Supply

-The GPS receiver needs an active antenna that may be powered by the module (by default) or by an external power supply.
+The GPS receiver needs an active antenna that may be powered by the module itself (factory setting) or by an external power supply.
 The following AT command is used to select power source of the GPS antenna.